In-game purchases

 The method returns Promise<Purchase[]>.

-• productID: String, the product ID.
+• productID: string — product ID.

-• purchaseToken: String, a token for consuming the purchase.
+• purchaseToken: string — a token for consuming the purchase.

-• developerPayload: String, additional purchase data.
+• developerPayload: string — additional purchase data.

 Example